koayon/awesome-adaptive-computation/README.md

 > Instead of routing each token separately these approaches use the same Expert for entire documents based on the task (which is supplied to the network).
 > Instead of learning the routing, we supply the routing based on what we know about the tasks, inducing our own inductive bias.
 > Also note that this offers memory footprint benefits at inference time - if inference is for a limited set of tasks, we only need these enough GPU memory for these experts.
-> [ELMForest - Branch, Train, Merge (BTM)](https://arxiv.org/pdf/2208.03306.pdf%7D) is a follow-up which uses ensembling approaches from multiple LMs trained independently in a continual learning approach [code](https://github.com/hadasah/btm)
+> [ELMForest - Branch, Train, Merge (BTM)](https://arxiv.org/pdf/2208.03306.pdf%7D) and [c-BTM](https://arxiv.org/pdf/2303.14177.pdf) are follow-ups which use ensembling approaches from multiple LMs trained independently in a continual learning approach [code](https://github.com/kernelmachine/cbtm)

 <!-- There are possibly additional benefits to combining task and token level experts.
 We could input a task and use this to decide which routers that we want to use in our MoE layers see [Multi-gate](https://dl.acm.org/doi/pdf/10.1145/3219819.3220007).
 Alternatively we could concatenate task information to the input of the router network so it can use it if it wants.